JohnJAS/goPlay/autoUpgrade/README.md

-# upgradePreCheck
+# autoUpgrade

-This is a pre-check program called by autoUpgrade and upgrade.
+Automatically upgrade CDF.

+Support on both windows and linux.

 ## How to complile